ID-Epi Seminars and Events

 Infectious Disease Epidemiology, together with the Center for Communicable Disease Dynamics (CCDD), hosts 10 to 20 seminars annually, including the annual Spring Seminar Series, as well as special seminars offered by visiting scholars and collaborators throughout the year.

-A monthly ID-Epi Newsletter provides information on relevant seminars, symposia, and events around the school and other local institutions.
-To be added to this list, please send an request to IDEPI@hsph.harvard.edu.
+A bi-weekly ID-Epi Newsletter provides information on relevant seminars, symposia, and events around the school and other local institutions.
+To subscribe to this newsletter, please send a request to IDEPI@hsph.harvard.edu.

 Spring Seminar Series